googleapis/google-cloud-java/java-apikeys/README.md

 You'll need to obtain the `google-cloud-apikeys` library.
 See the [Quickstart](#quickstart) section to add `google-cloud-apikeys` as a dependency in your code.

-## About API Keys API
+## About API Keys

-[API Keys API][product-docs] API Keys lets you create and manage your API keys for your projects.
+[API Keys][product-docs] API Keys Client lets you use API Keys API.

-See the [API Keys API client library docs][javadocs] to learn how to use this API Keys API Client Library.
+See the [API Keys client library docs][javadocs] to learn how to use this API Keys Client Library.